raul23/learning-chinese/expressions.rst

 `:information_source:`

    - zài (在): to be in/at
-   - Template for "To be in/at": subject + zài + location
+   - "To be in/at": subject + zài + location
-   - Template for "Not to be in/at": subject + bú zài + location
+   - "Not to be in/at": subject + bú zài + location

 | Wǒ **zài** zhōngguó (我在中国).